wordswords/dotfiles/README.md

 My development environment setup with heavily custom settings.

-I test this mainly on my the latest Ubuntu LTS, and on my W11 box running Ubuntu under WSL2.
-I also test it under Lubuntu.
+I'm testing this on Ubuntu 23.01 and on my W11 box running Ubuntu under WSL2.
+I also test it under the latest Lubuntu LTS.
 I haven't tested it on OSX for ages, and can pretty much guarantee it won't run on that without a lot of work.

 ## Demo Video